Find A Physician

 The Post Graduate Year 1 (PGY-1) pharmacy residency program at NewYork-Presbyterian Hospital is an ASHP accredited 12-month, full-time program that begins in July.
 It is designed to provide pharmacy professionals with the knowledge and skills required to become leading clinicians in a dynamic healthcare field.
 Residents will have the opportunity to work alongside leading researchers and clinicians at the forefront of pharmacy practice and medicine.

 NewYork-Presbyterian Hospital offers four PGY-1 pharmacy residency positions.
-We offer a flexible program customized to each resident through our extensive clinical practice programs in adults and pediatrics including administration, critical care, drug information, infectious diseases, internal medicine, nutrition, oncology, and solid organ transplantation (heart, lung, liver, kidney, pancreas).
+We offer a flexible program customized to each resident through our extensive clinical practice programs in adults and pediatrics including administration, critical care, drug information, infectious diseases, internal medicine, oncology, and solid organ transplantation (heart, lung, liver, kidney, pancreas).
 Competitive salary, benefits, and subsidized housing are provided.

 The program consists of exposure to varying specialties through required and elective rotations.
 Residency rotations include: